Last updated on 10th January 2024

 The more distribution channels you find for your videos, the more eyes you’re going to get on it and this is exactly how to get your money’s worth from video marketing!

 There are probably more distribution channels out there than you think.
-This article is a great place to start: 15 Best Video Distribution Platforms for Video Marketing in 2023.
+This article is a great place to start: 15 Best Video Distribution Platforms for Video Marketing.

 7. Measure your success